stas00/ipyexperiments/README.md

 ## Demo

-The easiest way to see how this work is to read the [demo notebook](https://github.com/stas00/ipyexperiments/blob/master/demo.ipynb).
+The easiest way to see how this framework works is to read the [demo notebook](https://github.com/stas00/ipyexperiments/blob/master/demo.ipynb).

 ## Installation
 pip install git+https://github.com/stas00/ipyexperiments.git

-* pip package is easy to add - waiting to hear from you if you think the module should be called differently.
+* pip package is easy to add - this module is a few days old - waiting to hear from you if you think the module should be called differently.
-* conda package isn't coming yet - need to find a gpu query module first that has a conda package! so far any of the modules have only pip packages available.
+* conda package isn't coming yet - need to find a gpu query module first that has a conda package it can depend on!
+So far any of the modules I found that do that have only pypi packages available.
 I have compiled the ones I am aware of so far [here](https://docs.fast.ai/dev/gpu.html#accessing-nvidia-gpu-info-programmatically).
 If you know of others please let me know.

 ## API